MamaboloGtub/my-profile/README.md

 <br />

-Hi,I'm Tshepo Mamabolo Mahudu🙌, a Java developer (springboot), Vuejs developer as well as an aspiring GIS analyst and spatial developer.
-Apart from that I love reading books about politics, self-help as well as watching documentaries.❤✌
+Hi, I'm Tshepo Mamabolo Mahudu🙌, a Java developer (springboot), VueJS developer, as well as an aspiring GIS analyst and spatial developer.
+Apart from that, I love reading books about politics and self-help, as well as watching documentaries.❤✌
-I am self starter who believes much in self-development,  identifying my skill gaps and searching tutorials that will help me.
-I am currently working on Java and springboot basics from Coursera and Udemy. courses completed can be seen on my LinkedIn under [licenses & certification](https://www.linkedin.com/in/tshepo-mamabolo-mahudu-7ab12333/details/certifications/).
+I am self starter who believes much in self-development,  identifying my skill gaps, and searching for tutorials that will help me.
+I am currently working on Java and springboot basics from Coursera and Udemy.
+Courses completed can be seen on my LinkedIn under [licenses & certification](https://www.linkedin.com/in/tshepo-mamabolo-mahudu-7ab12333/details/certifications/).
-On my pinned repositories, I have chosen few repositories that I am actively working on and the forked repositories from either vueMastery free weekends or those that I am interested in.
+On my pinned repositories, I have chosen a few repositories that I am actively working on, and the forked repositories from either vueMastery free weekends or those that I am interested in.
-I am currently hands-on on many projects which are under [Java & Springboot](https://github.com/MamaboloGtub/java-and-spring-tut) Which I aim to learn thymeleaf (for legacy projects and Spring MVC), Java, nuxtjs, jenkins, CI/CD (github actions), Intellij, Docker, Docker-compose and other Devops related tutotrials.
+I am currently hands-on on many projects which are under [Java & Springboot](https://github.com/MamaboloGtub/java-and-spring-tut).
+I aim to learn Thymeleaf (for legacy projects and Spring MVC), Java, NuxtJS, Jenkins, CI/CD (GitHub Actions), IntelliJ, Docker, Docker-compose, and other Devops related tutotrials.
-**I am willing to be part of any project***,  should you think/believe that I am a good fit please do reach out on my social media platforms or [myEmail](mailto:tmmmmadi@gmail.com)
+**I am willing to be part of any project***,  should you think/believe that I am a good fit, please do reach out on my social media platforms or [myEmail](mailto:tmmmmadi@gmail.com)
-I am also working on perfecting my frontend skills especially Vuejs.  **Please reach out should you need me to be part of your github organisation**
+I am also working on perfecting my frontend skills, especially VueJS.  **Please reach out should you need me to be part of your GitHub organisation**

 <img align="right" alt="GIF" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" />